xzoert/graphene/README.md

      Book{} @author

-This is what Graphene understood so far about Persons.
+This is what Graphene has understood so far about Persons.
 The lines starting with '#' are comments.
 The two curly brackets after Bookshop and Book indicate that it is a set and not a single valued property.
-Lists insted (where permissions are allowed) are indicated by square brackets ('[]').
+Lists insted (where repetitions are allowed) are indicated by square brackets ('[]').

 You can modify this file.
 For example we might decide that in our simple world each person can have at most one bookshop and change the line like this: